praveensunkara19/Dog-Attack-Detection-Spy-YOLOv5/README.md

 [▶️ Click to watch demo video](https://github.com/praveensunkara19/Dog-Attack-Detection-Spy-YOLOv5/blob/main/images/yolo_video.mp4)

 > ⚠️ GitHub does not support video autoplay.
-You can also [upload to YouTube](https://youtu.be/mKBjsPU-u8U) for a better viewing experience.
+You can also view on [YouTube](https://youtu.be/mKBjsPU-u8U) for a better viewing experience.

 ---